-Ambition: Leverage Alberta’s strong lithium resource base and competitive advantages such as infrastructure and expertise to create a significant source of economic activity throughout energy transition.
+Ambition: Leverage Alberta’s strong lithium resource base and competitive advantages (infrastructure and expertise) to create a significant source of economic activity and resilience throughout the energy transition.

 In May 2018, Calgary-based E3 Metals announced that it had reached an important technical milestone moving it one step closer to being able to extract lithium from oilfield brine.
 This initiative exemplifies the idea of leveraging Alberta’s traditional energy assets, and its skilled human resources, to build the energy system the future requires of us.

 The EFL held an Accelerator on Mobility in a Low-Carbon Future to share leading-edge research on Alberta’s role in the movement of people and goods in a low-carbon future, while accelerating innovations in hydrogen, biofuels, and metals supply such as lithium.
 Learn about the outcomes here.

 The Battery Metals Association of Canada (BMAC) has been launched as a voice for the Canadian Battery Metals Industry.
 BMAC will lead the effort to ensure Canada fully captures the abundant economic potential of its massive resources through the responsible and sustainable growth of Canada’s battery metals supply chain.